Modern Chinese Law and Institutions

 - Full Year

-The first half of the course examines, inter alia, the principal features of the pre-Communist Chinese legal tradition, the impact on law of thirty years of Maoist rule, the post-Mao Chinese leadership's changing policies toward law, constitutional law and governmental structure, elections, sources of law and law enforcement and dispute resolution institutions and their personnel.
+The first part of the course examines, inter alia, the principal features of the pre-Communist Chinese legal tradition, the impact on law of thirty years of Maoist rule, the post-Mao Chinese leadership's changing policies towards law, constitutional law and governmental structure, sources of law and law making system, court and judicial independence, and legal profession.

 The course presumes no prior knowledge of Chinese language, but students will be expected to familiarise themselves with Chinese legal terms.